Introduction

 -

-- Catheter Ablation: This procedure is recommended for patients with recurrent symptoms or those unresponsive to medical therapy.
+- Catheter ablation: This procedure is recommended for patients with recurrent symptoms or those unresponsive to medical therapy.
 By targeting the AV junction, catheter ablation aims to restore normal rhythm and improve outcomes for individuals.

 -